-Reports of counterfeited consumer and business checks continue to pour in from financial institutions across the nation.
+Reports of counterfeit checks, for consumers and businesses, continue to pour in from financial institutions across the nation.

-Counterfeit check fraud results in two types of risk exposure:
+Counterfeit checks used by fraudsters result in two types of risk exposure:

-Review the following checklists to prevent your risk of exposure when your financial institution is seated in either one of these roles.
+Review the following checklists to prevent your risk of exposure to your financial institution.

 Check Deposit Fraud Prevention Checklist